ES-1085/project-joshua-and-autumn/README.md

 pivot the USGS datasets into readable formats.
 These cleaned files are the base files for the next .Rmd files.

 For PCB analysis, navigate to the `PCBs.rmd` in the `analysis` folder.
-This .Rmd file analyzes the distributions and concentrations of Polycyclic aromatic hydrocarbon (PAH) contaminants.
+This folder contains the code needed to analyse PCB and pesticide pollutants through spatial comparisons and a leafmap.

 For PAH analysis, navigate to the `PAHs.rmd` in the `analysis` folder.
-This .Rmd file analyzes the distributions and concentrations of two organic contaminants, Polychlorinated biphenyls (PCB) and pesticide.
+This folder contains the code needed to analyse PAH pollutants through spatial comparisons and a leafmap.

 ## Presentation